lorensen/VTKExamples/src/VTKBook/03Chapter3.md

   <figcaption style="color:blue"><b>Figure 3-21</b>.
 Vertex and polygon normals.</figcaption>
 </figure>

 The process of converting a geometric representation into a raster image is called *rasterization* or *scan conversion*.
 In the description that follows we assume that the graphics primitives are triangle polygons.
 This is not as limiting as you might think, because any general polygon can be tessellated into a set of triangles.
-Moreover, other surface representations such as splines are usu-ally tessellated by the graphics system into triangles or polygons.
+Moreover, other surface representations such as splines are usually tessellated by the graphics system into triangles or polygons.
 (The method described here is actually applicable to convex polygons.)

 Most of today's hardware is based on object-order rasterization techniques.
 As we saw earlier in this chapter, this means processing our actors in order.
 And since our actors are represented by polygon primitives, we process polygons one at a time.
 So although we describe the processing of one polygon, bear in mind that many polygons and possibly many actors are processed.